Long-term perfusion studies

-The Aria covers any applications as the volumes injected range from 40µL to hundreds of mL deliver over several days.
-To minimize carryover between successive solutions, the tubing can be cleared.
-The user is informed of the delivery time of each solution thanks to Aria’s intelligent software.
+The Aria can be used for any application, as the volumes injected range from 40µL to hundreds of mL delivered over several days.
+The tubing can be cleared to minimize carryover between successive solutions.
+The user is informed of the delivery time for each solution thanks to Aria’s intelligent software.
 The software also notifies the user of the minimum volume required in each reservoir to run their protocol.

 Automate any protocol

-The Aria Automated sequential injection system comes with intuitive software that enables to design protocols in a few clicks.
-Incubation time, flow rate, and volume dispensed are all parameters that can be easily set by the operator for each step of injection protocol.
+The Sequential Injection System comes with intuitive software that lets users design protocols in just a few clicks.
+Incubation time, flow rate, and volume dispensed are all parameters that can be easily set by the operator for each step of the injection protocol.
 Protocols are recorded and can be shared among users.
 Flow rate and pressure are recorded for each experiment.

-The Aria drastically reduces variability down to 0,5% between experiments compared to 5,1% intra-operator variability and 8,1% inter-operator variability using a pipette.
+The Aria drastically reduces variability to as little as 0.5% between experiments, compared to 5.1% intra-operator variability and 8.1% inter-operator variability using a pipette.

 Preserve sample integrity

 Contamination free: the sample is delivered at the beginning of the experiment and is not touched during the protocol, minimizing contamination risks from manual operations.
-This results in controlled and smooth flow preserve samples compared to traditional pipetting.
+This results in controlled and smooth flow, preserving samples more effectively than with traditional pipetting.

 Ideal for imaging studies